 Choosing Hardware Based on Desk Weight + What You’ll Put On It

 Don’t size your hardware for the empty desk.
 Size it for the desk, plus monitor, plus monitor arm, plus whatever you’ll inevitably pile in the back corner within a month.
-If you’re using <a href=”/furniture-grade-plywood/”>furniture grade plywood</a> for the desktop itself, it’s worth checking the panel’s actual weight before you even get to what sits on top of it, since a thick plywood slab alone can be 15-20 lbs before you’ve added anything.
+If you’re using furniture-grade plywood for the desktop itself, it’s worth checking the panel’s actual weight before you even get to what sits on top of it, since a thick plywood slab alone can be 15-20 lbs before you’ve added anything.
+If you’re deciding between plywood types for the build, our comparison of Baltic birch vs. regular birch plywood covers which one holds up better under a span like this.
+And if a floating desk isn’t quite what you need, the same stud-and-leverage logic applies almost identically to floating shelves, just at a smaller scale.

 FAQ